 In Lieu of flowers a memorial donation can be made in Sr. Marge’s honor to her favorite charity, St. Jude’s Children’s Research Hospital.
 You may go online to fundraising.stjude.org and search for Sr. Marge Greenly Memorial Fund.

-To send flowers to Sr. Margaret (Marge) Greenly, RGS' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Sr. Margaret (Marge) Greenly, RGS, please visit our floral store.